Individuals may consider running for one of the following offices:

 - is a supporter of that school board; and

-- is not prohitibed from voting.
+- is not prohibited from voting.

 Despite the above, the following people are disqualified from being elected as a school board trusteel or from holding office on any school board: